 It is also possible that people of Asian decent respond better to kudzu as a treatment for alcoholism than Caucasians.

 In East Asia, particularly in Korea, as much as 80% of the population is missing the enzyme that forms acetaldehyde.
 Since alcohol tolerance is genetically lower among people lacking that particular enzyme, kudzu may have a more dramatic effect on them.

 A Possible Breast Cancer Treatment

 Kudzu contains several chemical substances that are very similar to estrogen.
-One of them, formononetin (an isoflavone), has no effect on the body as such, but when it is converted by the friendly bacteria in the digestive tract to an estrogen-like compound called daidzein, it binds to cells that would normally been activated by estrogen.
+One of them, formononetin (an isoflavone), has no effect on the body as such, but when it is converted by the friendly bacteria in the digestive tract to an estrogen-like compound called daidzein, it binds to cells that would normally be activated by estrogen.

 In short, the substance blocks estrogen at the activator sites on breast cancer cells, without stimulating these cancer cells to divide like estrogen would.

-Studies in Japan, USA and Finland have shown that isoflavones are clearly linked to reduced occurrences of breast and uterine cancer.
+Studies in Japan, USA, and Finland have shown that isoflavones are clearly linked to reduced occurrences of breast and uterine cancer.

 A Remedy for Heart Disease